-This SEA Environmental Report predicts and evaluates the likely environmental effects of implementing the Draft Plan and relevant alternatives.
+This SEA Environmental Report predicts and evaluates the likely environmental effects of implementing the Plan and relevant alternatives.
 The Environmental Report provides the Council, stakeholders and the public with a clear understanding of the likely environmental consequences of the Plan.

-Mitigation measures to prevent or reduce significant adverse effects posed by the Proposed Variation are identified in Section 9 these have been integrated into the Draft Plan.
+Mitigation measures to prevent or reduce significant adverse effects posed by the Plan are identified in Section 9 - these have been integrated into the Plan.

-This report will be updated in order to take account of relevant recommendations contained in submissions and in order to take account of any changes which are made to the original, Draft Plan that is placed on public display.
-Changes to the Draft Plan will be examined for the need to undertake SEA and AA.
+An earlier version of this report was report was updated in order to take account of relevant recommendations contained in submissions and in order to take account of changes that were made to the original, Draft Plan that was placed on public display.